Private network: Dedicated space for carrier-grade NAT deployment

 This address block should not be used on private networks or on the public Internet.
-The size of the address block (222, approximately 4 million addresses) was selected to be large enough to uniquely number all customer access devices for all of a single operator's points of presence in a large metropolitan area such as Tokyo.
+The size of the address block was selected to be large enough to uniquely number all customer access devices for all of a single operator's points of presence in a large metropolitan area such as Tokyo.

 Private IPv6 addresses

 The concept of private networks has been extended in the next generation of the Internet Protocol, IPv6, and special address blocks are reserved.